openziti/ziti-doc/docfx_project/api/clang/index.md

-# CLANG SDK
+# C SDK

 <head>
     <meta http-equiv="refresh" content="0; URL=api/index.html" />
 </head>

-This is the clang landing page - you should be redirected to the API doc immediately.
+This is the c sdk landing page - you should be redirected to the API doc immediately.
 If not [click here](api/index.html)